Gerald Cadogan: Professional career

-Toronto Argonauts
+Cadogan was briefly a member of the Las Vegas Locomotives of the United Football League in 2012.

-On October 30, 2012, Cadogan signed with the Toronto Argonauts of the Canadian Football League, later winning the 100th Grey Cup.
+On October 30, 2012, Cadogan signed with the Toronto Argonauts, later winning the 100th Grey Cup.

 After football

 Cadogan returned to Portsmouth, where he teaches and coached the swimming and boys track teams and was an assistant football coach at Portsmouth High School, his alma mater.
 In July 2019, he was named the first-ever swimming coach at Shawnee State University, a NAIA school in Portsmouth.

 Personal life

 Cadogan is an avid musician, playing many instruments, singing and arranging songs.
 He began singing in the church choir at age four, and learned to play a slew of instruments in his youth, including the trumpet, trombone, piano, guitar, drums, oboe, and the euphonium.
 Cadogan played trumpet with his high school marching band, often while still wearing his football uniform during halftime shows.
 He once even conducted the Penn State Blue Band following a 2007 home victory at Beaver Stadium.